-Two Chechens have been detained in the city of Surgut, in the Khanty-Mansiysk District of central Russia for extorting money from a local businessman of Chechen origin, Zubayr Zaynadiyev.
+Two Chechens have been detained in the city of Surgut, in central Russia’s Khanty-Mansiysk Autonomous Okrug, for extorting money from a local businessman of Chechen origin, Zubayr Zaynadiyev.
 The pair imitated the voice of Chechen president Ramzan Kadyrov in order to convince Zaynadiyev to hand over money.

 The extortionists demanded he donate two vehicles as well as cash, supposedly for the Kadyrov Fund.
 In order to make their demands more convincing, one of the men, Zelimkhan Khasimikov, used his talent for imitating Kadyrov’s voice, calling the businessman to express his dissatisfaction.

 Zaynadiyev complained to the authorities, and soon after Chechen law enforcement agents caught up with the would-be impersonators, bringing them back to Chechnya’s capital, Grozny.
 The perpetrators, both natives of Chechnya’s Gudermes District, had also been living in Surgut.
 The detainees were taken to the office of the Chairman of the Parliament of Chechnya, Magomed Daudov, where they disclosed the details of their offence.
 In a video broadcasted on local TV, Khasimikov was forced to once again imitate Kadyrov’s voice, and repeat everything he said to the businessman.
 He then declared to the camera in his usual voice, that he and his friend were guilty of the attempt to extort money.